-Breastfeeding after a c section is a completely different experience than breastfeeding after a vaginal delivery.
-And I had no idea this was the case until I actually had a vaginal delivery.
+Here’s a fun fact most new moms don’t know: breastfeeding after a c section is a completely different experience than breastfeeding after a vaginal delivery.

 BUT- that doesn’t mean that breastfeeding after a c section is impossible.
 Or that it needs to be hard.
 It just means you’ve got some more learning to do!